Parable of the Renegades

 "This is quite... healthy," Rio said, furrowing her eyebrows.

 "Almost everything in that fridge is," Lucas pointed his nose to the cold storage machine.
-"They're all expensive but they're also worth the investment.
-It's all thanks to them that I can keep myself in the best condition I can."
+"They're all expensive, but they're also worth the investment.
+It's all thanks to them that I can keep myself in the best condition possible."

 "Then that leaves one more question."
 Rio was a bit skeptical.
 "Does it taste good?
 If it is good for the body, there is usually a price to pay."

-Lucas said nothing, leaving a taste-test as Rio's only choice.
+Lucas said nothing and cleaned up his space before washing the tools he used in the sink, leaving a taste-test as Rio's only choice.
 She was about to take one of the four mushrooms like it was an appetizer at a formal dinner party when Lucas' voice stopped her in her tracks.

 "Use the fork and knife."
 He pointed to the two pieces of silverware next to either side of Rio's plate.
 "You might make a mess if you try to eat the whole thing."